 When the work got crazy in the first half of the Metro Manila community quarantine, I asked God for a 2-month sabbatical leave.
-With everything that was happening, it was realistically impossible.
+With everything that was happening, it was realistically impossible, not to mention my VLs won’t reach two months.
 Then came August.
 It was on the 28th that we confirmed through an ultrasound that I was pregnant, but our 6-week baby had no heartbeat.
 We checked the following week and the next, still no heartbeat.
 Fast forward to December 11, it was the day my OB confirmed that the miscarriage finally ended.
 I wrote about the first part of my miscarriage here.
 I’ll write about my 15-week long miscarriage saga later.
 It was a blessing as it gave me a 60-day maternity leave which ended in December, right before the holidays, and so I’m scheduled to go back to work officially in January.

 During the first half or more of my maternity leave, I was very productive.
 I did a lot of things for my “sideline” hobbies and even got to finally update my book on Amazon.
 I then realized that even during my leave, it felt like there were so many things to do and so little time!!!
 I was rushing to finish one non-work project after the next.
 Then it hit me.
 God showed me that busyness and achieving so much in so little time is not just a season nor my work, but became my way of life, and that I REALLY need to SLOOOOOOW DOOOOOOOWN.